This post may contain affiliate links. Please read our disclosure policy.

 When training, especially fasted, electrolytes are critical for performance.
 Many athletes feel dehydrated and drink more water, however this can dilute blood sodium levels even further.
 This shows up as muscle cramps, headaches, fatigue, and sleep disturbances.

-Here’s the thing.
-You do need to replace water after exercise and when sick, but you also need to replace electrolytes.
+While it’s important to replace water after exercise and when sick, you also need to replace electrolytes.
 This is why it’s so important to use a homemade electrolyte drink, not just water.

-This homemade electrolyte drink is packed with electrolytes, vitamins, and minerals.
+This drink is packed with electrolytes, vitamins, and minerals!
+Here are the key ingredients:

-Together, these ingredients make an incredibly tasty and effective homemade electrolyte drink that can supply the body with a concentrated source of nutrients.
-Cheers!
+Together, these ingredients make an incredibly tasty and effective electrolyte drink that can supply the body with a concentrated source of nutrients.
+See the recipe card for full information on ingredients and quantities.

-Yep!
-If you’re short an ingredient, you can absolutely make some shifts or substitutions to make a homemade electrolyte drink to your liking:
+If you’re short an ingredient, you can absolutely make some shifts or substitutions:

 - Coconut water: Use filtered water in place of coconut water